karimm-ai/NiceShot_AI/README.md

 ### **Tool Features**

-- **Event Clipping**: Clipping kill & death events from the gameplay video.
+- **Event Auto-Clipping**: Clipping kill & death events from the CoD gameplay video.
 - **Clipping Kill Streaks**: Clipping multiple consecutive kills during gameplay by concatenating all unique kills detections within time threshold between each detection and the following.
 - **Extracting Best Kill Clips**: Extracting hot kill clips where multiple medals pop up during the event.
 - **Clips Export in 16:9 & TikTok formats**
-- **Generating Kills Highlight Reel**: Concatenating best or all extracted kill clips into one video with simple fade in & out transitions between clips in both vertical & horizontal formats.
+- **Generating Kills Highlight Reel**: Concatenating best or all extracted kill clips into one video with simple fade in & out transition edits between clips in both vertical & horizontal formats.
 - **Analyzing BO6 videos in bulk from a Twitch channel**: Downloads and analyzes CoD BO6 streams from a Twitch channel performing bulk analysis of gameplay videos.

+---

+### **Session Analysis**

 - **Events Timestamping & CSV Output**: Timestamps detected events and dumps into a CSV file with 2 columns [Timestamp, Event] for further gameplay data analysis and inspections.

+An analysis report prepared in PowerBI, from the ".csv" data file, by creating DAX measures to calculate relevant statistics.

 ![Project Screenshot Done in PowerBI](cod_report.png)